 In this example, we decided to use automation for sending an email notification to the management.

-In order to create a workflow rule, you need 2 things:
+To create a workflow rule, you need 2 things:

 - Criteria, when the rule should run (in this case, when Department = IT)

 - Actions that execute when a record matches the criteria (in this case, an email alert)